Boundedly simple groups of automorphisms of trees: Introduction

-In model theoretic language we can translate the above considerations as: if $G$ is saturated group, then $G$ is simple if and only if $G$ is boundedly simple.
-For instance, if $K$ is a saturated field and $G(K)$ is a simple group definable in $K$, then $G(K)$ is also saturated (with the induced structure), hence is boundedly simple.
+There are many fixed point results for actions of linear groups on tress, or on some other spaces.
+For example, the following fact is due to Tits \cite[Corollary 4]{tits_lie}.
+Suppose $G$ is an almost simple isotropic linear algebraic $k$-group and let $G(k)^+$ be a Zariski dense subgroup of $G(k)$ generated by rational unipotent elements.
+Assume that the $k$-rank of $G$ is at least 2 and $G(k)^+$ acts on an $\R$-tree $A$ by isometries.
+Then $G(k)^+$ fixes some vertex of $A$ or centralizes an end of $A$.

-Using results from \cite{gord}, we have a more general picture.
-Namely, we say that a covering number of a group $G$ is less or equal that $N$, if for an arbitrary nontrivial conjugacy class $C$ of $G$.
-Every group with a finite covering number is obviously boundedly simple.
-By \cite[Theorem M]{gord}, all simple Chevalley groups (i.e. groups generated by root subgroups corresponding to an irreducible root system, see \cite{st}) have finite covering number.
-Thus they are boundedly simple (note that $\PSL_n(F)$ and $\PSp_n(F)$ are simple Chevalley groups).
+Serre introduced groups with the $(FA)$ property.
+A group $G$ has $(FA)$ if any action of $G$ on a tree without inversion has a fixed point.
+Recently in \cite{farb} fixed point theorems of action of certain groups on nonpositively curved space have been proven, and stronger notions than $(FA)$ were considered.
+However, certain group from the class $\K$ do not have $(FA)$, for example $\PSL_2(K)$ for some field $K$, so our results (Theorem \ref{thm:act}, Corollary \ref{cor:act}) for these groups are new.

-In \cite{hag}, the authors study groups of automorphisms of some negatively curved spaces (hyperbolic buildings, Cayley graphs of word hyperbolic Coxeter groups and generalized cubical complexes).
+Suppose $G$ is any group acting on an $\R$-tree.
+In \cite{tignol}, the simplicity of the subgroup $G^+$ of $G$ has been obtained under similar assumptions as in \cite[Theorem 4.5]{tits}.
+In \cite{hag}, the authors study groups of automorphisms of some negatively curved spaces (hyperbolic buildings, Cayley graphs of word hyperbolic Coxeter groups and generalised cubical complexes).
 In particular they show that the group of type-preserving automorphisms of $I_{p,q}$ (for $p\geq 5$, $q\geq 3$) is simple; here $I_{p,q}$ denotes the $2$-dimensional hyperbolic building of M. Bourdon \cite{bur}.
-It would be interesting to generalize results from this paper to spaces considered in \cite{hag, bur}.
+It would be interesting to generalise results from this paper to spaces considered in \cite{tignol, hag, bur}.